jamesshore/quixote/ROADMAP.md

 ## Current Feature: Element Visibility (0.13 release)

-* Replace ElementSize, PageSize, and ViewportSize with GenericSize descriptor
 * ElementRenderedSize descriptor properties (implement on ElementRendered)
 	* Use GenericSize based on ElementRenderedEdge
 * PositionDescriptor.to()